galperins4/core2_tbw/README.md

 | NETWORK_TO | eth, xrp | Network for the receving swap cryptocurrency - can support one or many |
 | PROVIDER | provider, provider | Provider of the swap - Available options are "SimpleSwap" or "ChangeNow" |

-NOTE 1: Exchange address does not currently work with fixed amount/address processing.
+**NOTE 1**: Exchange address does not currently work with fixed amount/address processing.
 Do NOT enable exchange for fixed accounts

-NOTE 2: For full disclosure - swap exchanges require an API key to create.
+**NOTE 2**: For full disclosure - swap exchanges require an API key to create.
 All swaps are requested through my affiliate accounts at SimpleSwap / ChangeNow which generates a referral fee.
 All exchange/swap processing is the responsibility of SimpleSwap and ChangeNow.

+**NOTE 3**: exchange_configtest.py (under core folder) has been created to test exchange config to prior to turning on.
+To execute run `python3 exchange_configtest.py` after setting up configuration as described in the table above

 ### Pool